Our Curriculum

 Photo by Ben Aguilar. three people move a hay elevator into place

-These courses, field days, and workshops highlight the culture of agriculture.
-Participants hone farming and rural leadership skills by blending economics, history, literature, practical and cultural arts, and good land management.
+Participants hone farming and leadership skills by blending economics, history, literature, practical and cultural arts, and good land management.
 Drawing from a lineage of agrarians (including Wendell Berry and those who most influenced him), participants learn how to connect the health of land and people through agriculture.
 This curriculum equips farmers–and the people who support them–to understand their places in agricultural history; use Wendell Berry’s writing and other agrarian literature and resources to advocate for healthy farms and forests; determine farm-based solutions that can pay for themselves; cultivate an agricultural economy of cooperation, parity, and democracy; and practice neighborly leadership.

 Photo by Ben Aguilar.
 Two black cows by in a field